Who Can Join?

 - the Insured Member remains an AARO member in good standing.
 It is the responsibility of the Insured Member to maintain membership in AARO continuously.

-- the Insured Member continues to maintain the primary residence outside the United States
+- the Insured Member continues to maintain his or her primary residence outside the United States

 Coverage will be terminated if: